The EASYROLL safety package

 • Quick access to stern mounted mooring ropes and anchor straps provide maximum safety

-• tidy appearance for your yacht
+• Tidy appearance (picture) for your yacht

 For more than 20 years we have been selling robust and high-quality stainless steel castors in cooperation with a Scandinavian manufacturer.